-Thoroughly research the psychology field.
 The first step is to completely understand the various fields available for psychologists.
-Reading and discussing with experts in the field can give one an idea of what to expect.
+Reading and discussing with experts in the field can give one an idea of will will come.

-Decide which program has the necessary area of concentration.
-The end goal determines one’s area of specialization in a particular area.
-For instance, a research-driven goal calls for concentration in an experimental psychology program.
+The final goal determines one’s area of specialization in a certain field.
+For instance, a research-driven goal calls for a focus surrounding research.

-Determine how well the program will prepare one for a career.
+Research how the program will prepare one for a career and license.
 If applicable psychologists usually obtain license to practice with the general public.
-Students should choose a program that will prepare them for a career as well as assist in facilitating the license for them.
+Students should pick a school and degree program that will prepare them for a career as well as assist in facilitating the license for them.

-See which program offers the most financial assistance.
-To ease the financial burden that comes with post-secondary education, it is necessary to search for schools that offer the best scholarship scheme and grant the best student loans with profitable terms.
+To ease the financial burden that comes with higher education, it is necessary to search for schools that offer the best scholarship and financial assistance options.